SFPC/BeginningCodersBootcamp/README.md

 - `ofMap()`, sine and cosine and `ofGetElapsedTimef()`
 - if statements
 - using variables to modify other variables (position-velocity)
+- Using the openFrameworks `update` function
 - uncover the need for a class, to encapsulate similar-objects.
 - create our own particle class

 video content

-- custom functions that return
-- nested loops, and how they relate to 2D
+- c++ classes

 ## Day 4

-- Use Polylines to draw shapes
+- ofPoint, ofPolyline, ofPath
+- functions that return
-- How to share openFrameworks apps
+- type, fonts, and conversion to ofPath
-- Using the openFrameworks `update` function
-- Basic intro to C++ classes (member variables, functions)
-- Transformations
+- nested loops
-- Using pushMatrix / popMatrix to remember transformation state
+- transformations, push / popMatrix
-- 3D graphics
-- Basic Lighting in openFrameworks

 ## Day 5

+- 3D
+- lighting
-- Nested transformations
+- nested transformations
 - Perlin noise
 - Keyboard input
 - Using openFrameworks addons